cacilhas/kodumaro/docs/2023/06/writing-games.md

 ### Itch.io

-For me, [Itch.io](https://itch.io/) is the best game release platform, and I’ve been using it as [my personal showcase](https://cacilhas.itch.io/).
+IMHO, [Itch.io](https://itch.io/) is the best game release platform, and I’ve been using it as [my personal showcase](https://cacilhas.itch.io/).
 Every game we’re talking about in this post you can find there.

 ### Scratch games